Brunei: Foreign relations

-Defence
+Military

 Brunei maintains three infantry battalions stationed around the country.
 The Brunei navy has several "Ijtihad"-class patrol boats purchased from a German manufacturer.
 The United Kingdom also maintains a base in Seria, the centre of the oil industry in Brunei.
-A Gurkha battalion consisting of 1,500 personnel is stationed there.
+A Gurkha battalion of 1,500 personnel is stationed there.
 United Kingdom military personnel are stationed there under a defence agreement signed between the two countries.

 A Bell 212 operated by the air force crashed in Kuala Belait on 20 July 2012 with the loss of 12 of the 14 crew on board.
 The cause of the accident has yet to be ascertained.
 The crash is the worst aviation incident in the history of Brunei.

 The Army is currently acquiring new equipment, including UAVs and S-70i Black Hawks.

-Brunei's Legislative Council proposed an increase of the defence budget for the 2016–17 fiscal year of about five percent to 564 million Brunei dollars ($408 million).
+Brunei's Legislative Council proposed an increase of the defence budget for the 2016–17 fiscal year of about five per cent to 564 million Brunei dollars ($408 million).
 This amounts to about ten per cent of the state's total national yearly expenditure and represents around 2.5 per cent of GDP.

 Administrative divisions

 Brunei is divided into four districts (daerah), namely Brunei-Muara, Belait, Tutong and Temburong.
-Brunei-Muara District is the smallest yet the most populous, and home to the country's capital Bandar Seri Begawan.
-Belait is the birthplace and centre for the country's oil and gas industry.
-Temburong is an exclave and separated from the rest of the country by the Brunei Bay and Malaysian state of Sarawak.
+Brunei-Muara District is the smallest yet the most populous and home to the country's capital, Bandar Seri Begawan.
+Belait is the birthplace and centre of the country's oil and gas industry.
+Temburong is an exclave and is separated from the rest of the country by the Brunei Bay and Malaysian state of Sarawak.
 Tutong is home to Tasek Merimbun, the country's largest natural lake.

 Each district is divided into several mukims.
-Altogether there are 39 mukims in Brunei.
+Altogether, there are 39 mukims in Brunei.
 Each mukim encompasses several villages (kampung or kampong).

 Bandar Seri Begawan and towns in the country (except Muara and Bangar) are administered as Municipal Board areas (kawasan Lembaga Bandaran).
 Each municipal area may constitute villages or mukims, partially or as a whole.
-Bandar Seri Begawan and a few of the towns also function as capitals of the districts where they are located.
+Bandar Seri Begawan and a few of the towns also function as the capitals of the districts where they are located.

 A district and its constituent mukims and villages are administered by a District Office (Jabatan Daerah).
 Meanwhile, municipal areas are governed by Municipal Departments (Jabatan Bandaran).
 Both District Offices and Municipal Departments are government departments under the Ministry of Home Affairs.